Chooyoungjun/mge51101-20196018/README.md

 • How to evaluate your model empirically?
 What is your metric?

-Evaluation Matrix is F1 score
+Evaluation Metrics is F1 score

 Threshold about fake dection is 0.5 but it can be changed by result